Remus Lupin: Fictional character biography

-In his fifth year, Lupin was made a prefect, although he had trouble disciplining James and Sirius.
-He did not become Head Boy, however.
-In an interview, J. K. Rowling linked this to Lupin's desire to be liked, "because he's been disliked so often."
+In an interview, J. K. Rowling said Lupin has a desire to be liked, "because he's been disliked so often."
 Lupin's main failing is, "he's always so pleased to have friends, so he cuts them an awful lot of slack."
-In Order of the Phoenix, Sirius said Lupin was the "good boy," and Rowling says he was the "mature" one.
-According to Sirius, Lupin did not participate in his and James' bullying (of Snape, in particular), but Lupin regrets never having told them to stop.
+In Harry Potter and the Order of the Phoenix, Sirius said Lupin was the "good boy," and Rowling says he was the "mature" one.
+According to Sirius, Lupin did not participate in his and James' bullying, but Lupin regrets never having told them to stop.
 He is also one of the co-creators of the Marauder's Map, which later falls into Harry Potter's ownership.

 Lupin loathes and fears his monthly transformations: when he faces boggarts, they take the form of a globular full moon.
 These transformations became less severe in Harry Potter and the Prisoner of Azkaban, when the Wolfsbane Potion provided by Snape allowed him to have some control over them, and to retain his mind.
-It is shown that Lupin wears brown colored New & Lingwood brand shoes in Harry Potter and the Prisoner of Azkaban when packing.

-Lupin was a member of the original Order of the Phoenix.